eclipse-theia/theia-website/src/docs/user_ai.md

 ### How It Works

-When an agent requests to execute a shell command, you see a confirmation dialog showing the command details.
-You can then choose to:
+When an agent proposes a shell command, a confirmation dialog appears showing the command.
+In addition to generic allow/deny buttons, the UI also presents smart **split buttons** with pattern-based suggestions derived from the actual command being executed.

-- **Allow once**: Execute the command this time only
-- **Allow for session**: Allow this specific command pattern for the current session
-- **Always allow**: Permanently allow this command (shows a security warning)
-- **Deny**: Reject the command, optionally providing a reason that gets passed back to the agent
+The **Allow** split button offers a dropdown with options such as "Always allow `git *`" or "Always allow `git commit *`", ordered from broadest to most specific.
+Selecting a pattern adds it to the allowlist in your preferences, so future commands matching that pattern are approved automatically.
+Two additional options are available at the bottom of the dropdown: "Allow all shell commands for this chat…" (session-scoped) and "Always allow all shell commands…" (permanent).
+Both trigger a warning confirmation dialog before taking effect, since they grant broad permissions.

+The **Deny** split button similarly offers pattern-based deny options, plus a **"Deny with reason…"** action.
+Choosing this reveals an inline text input directly in the confirmation dialog, where you can type a short explanation that is passed back to the agent as context.

+A **"Configure shell command permissions"** link below the buttons opens the AI Tools configuration tab directly, keeping your full permission management one click away.

 <div style="text-align:center; margin-top: 1rem; margin-bottom: 1rem;">
-<video src="../../shell-tool.webm" width="100%" autoplay loop controls class="rounded-2"></video>
+<video src="../../shell-permission-demo.webm" width="75%" autoplay loop controls class="rounded-2"></video>
-<p style="font-style: italic; margin-top: 0.5rem;">The shell execution tool in action, converting video files via a terminal command.</p>
+<p style="font-style: italic; margin-top: 0.5rem;">The split buttons offer pattern-based suggestions like "Always allow git status *" alongside "Deny with reason" for direct agent feedback.</p>
 </div>

+Under the hood, the pattern analyzer parses compound shell commands and correctly handles quoted strings, pipe operators, and redirects, so suggestions are generated from the actual sub-commands rather than the raw command text.

 ### Features and Safeguards